agentmodels/agentmodels.org/chapters/5c-joint-inference.md

 The explanation in terms of Donut North being preferred does well in the posterior.
 This is because the discounting explanation (even assuming the agent is Naive) is unlikely a priori (due to our simple uniform priors on utilities and discounting).
 While high noise is more plausible a priori, the noise explanation still needs to posit a low probability series of events.

 We see a similar result if we enrich the set of possible utilities for the Sophisticated path.
 This time, we allow the `timeCost`, i.e. the cost for taking a single timestep, to be positive.
-This means the agent preferes to spend as much time moving around before reaching a restaurant.
+This means the agent prefers to spend as much time as possible moving around before reaching a restaurant.
 Here are the results:

 ~~~~